 - Extra virgin olive oil.
 The fat found in olive oil is monounsaturated, and the healthiest type your can give to your body.
 Monounsaturated fats promote heart health and can help lower the risk of heart attacks and heart disease.

 - Nuts.
 According to the Mayo Clinic, nuts can be part of a heart healthy diet – they help to lower LDL “bad” cholesterol, lower inflammation, and more.
 What makes nuts a heart healthy choice?
 They contain unsaturated fats, omega-3s, fiber, vitamin E and plant sterols.
 What better way to get nuts than with EVER BETTER™ Protein Cookie Bites?
 Each flavor includes a base of an almond-cocoa blend, and Brownie Bliss! includes almonds and Chocolate PB Passion! includes both almonds and peanuts!
 And right now, all four flavors – including Pumpkin Spice Joy! and Double Chocolate Delight! are on sale at Amazon for just $19.97 for four bags for a limited time!!

 - Green Tea.
 Green tea provides EGCG, a polyphenol that may help to lower cholesterol and fight inflammation.
 More good news: There are so many varieties to choose from when it comes to green tea, you would be amazed!
 Visit a local tea shop, and try adding a cup to your morning meal or afternoon snack.

 - Salmon (or other sources of omega-3 fatty acids).
 Omega-3s can help to protect against heart attack, stroke and diseases linked to inflammation.
-I try to eat salmon at least once a week, always buy eggs that are omega-3 enriched, and – of course – snack on walnuts!
+I try to eat salmon at least once a week, and always buy eggs that are omega-3 enriched.
 All are good sources of omega-3s.